helgi/deis/contrib/aws-production/README.md

 Note: If you do not want to use your default `aws` cli profile for this setup then set `AWS_CLI_PROFILE` to the appropriate profile

+http://docs.deis.io/en/latest/managing_deis/production_deployments/ is a good step by step production deployment with Deis that the scripts here codify.

 #### Part I: Setting up the Bastion Cluster

 Using a Bastion cluster, you can proxy requests from the internet to your Deis cluster and create a VPC that has the appropriate network subnets to accomplish that.